JohnLCaron/rlauxe/docs/cases/CorlaCountyAudits.md

     dilutedMargin = (margin in votes) / (total ballot cards in the county)

-When a contest lies within multiple counties, provisionally we think the following algorithm can be used: For each county that the contest is in, calculate the county sample rate as
+(Provisional Assumption 2) When a contest lies within multiple counties, provisionally we think the following algorithm can be used: For each county that the contest is in, calculate the county sample rate as

     countySampleRate = (number of samples in the county) / (total ballot cards in the county)

-Then we find the minimum countySampleRate over all counties.
-Conceptually, for each county we randomly choose and discard extra samples, until all counties have the same sample rate.
-Now sum the number of remaining samples over all counties, and sum the total cards over all counties.
-This is the _audit statum_ for that contest.
-(Note that the countySample rates are independent of the contest, but the set of counties used depends on each contest).
-The contest diluted margin is
+Find the minimum countySampleRate over all counties that the contest is in.
+For each county, randomly choose and discard extra samples, until all counties have the same sample rate.
+This is the contest's _audit stratum_.

+Sum the number of remaining samples over all counties, and sum the total cards over all counties.
+The contest's diluted margin is

     dilutedMargin = (margin in votes over all counties with the contest) / (total ballot cards in all counties with the contest)

-Given the contest dilutedMargin and the number of samples in the contest's stratum, we can calculate the estimated risk from the betting martingale as:
+Given the contest dilutedMargin and the number of samples in the contest's stratum, calculate the estimated risk from the betting martingale as:

     gamma = 1.03905
     bet = 2/gamma    // aka the "maximum bet"